Acute Myeloid Leukemia Clinical Trial

 Ability to understand and the willingness to sign a written informed consent document.
 Participants with impaired decision-making capacity (IDMC) who have a legally-authorized representative (LAR) and/or family member available will also be eligible

-Patients with core binding factor (CBF)-AML and acute promyelocytic leukemia (APL)
+Patients with CBF-AML and acute promyelocytic leukemia (APL)

 Received a prior anti-cancer monoclonal antibodies (mAb) within 4 weeks prior to study registration or have not recovered (recovery defined as baseline or =< grade 1) from adverse events (AEs) due to agents administered more than 4 weeks earlier